MichaelStollBayreuth/EulerProducts/README.md

 An attempt at formalizing facts on Euler products and L-series more generally in Lean

-Some results have by now made it into Mathlib.
+Most of the results developed here have by now made it into Mathlib, most notably a proof of **Drichlet's Theorem on Primes in Residue Classes**.

-Current projects:
+Apart from the uniqueness result for L-series, what is currently left in this repository are some bits and pieces that were not needed for the big result, but may still be useful.

+Contents:
 * [__EulerProducts/Auxiliary.lean__](EulerProducts/Auxiliary.lean):
   auxiliary lemmas
 * [__EulerProducts/EulerProduct.lean__](EulerProducts/EulerProduct.lean):